urbit/urbit.org-reloaded/content/using/running/vere.md

 ship's [pier](https://urbit.org/docs/glossary/pier), handles events, and runs the Nock virtual machine that performs your ship's computations.

-Before version 1.9, Vere was split into two separate binaries: `urbit` and `urbit-worker` (also known as the King and the Serf).
+Before version 1.9, Vere was split into two separate binaries: The `urbit` "king" responsible for I/O and event persistence, and the `urbit-worker` "serf" responsible for computations and state persistence.
 As of version 1.9, these have been merged into a single `urbit` (or `urbit.exe`) binary, though under the hood there's still two separate processes.
-The alternative King written in Haskell, `urbit-king`, has also been deprecated, so there's now only one binary.
+The alternative king written in Haskell, `urbit-king`, has also been deprecated, so there's now only one binary.

 Version 1.9 has introduced a couple of new features.
 The first is the concept of